Coronavirus: Kejriwal to represent India in C40 meeting of global leaders

 Delhi Chief Minister Arvind Kejriwal on Friday will represent India at a global meeting of city leaders, organised by the C40 group, to share lessons in fighting the coronavirus pandemic, Times Now reported.
 The meeting will be held via video conference in the evening and the chief minister will address leaders from about 35 cities of the world.

-From the onset of the coronavirus pandemic in India, Kejriwal has announced several preventive measures to prevent the infection from spreading in the national Capital.
+From the onset of the coronavirus pandemic in India, Kejriwal has announced several preventive measures to stop the infection from spreading in the national Capital.
 The chief minister had banned large gatherings, announced the systematic closure of all public places such as malls, dine-out restaurants and swimming pools, as well as ordered all schools and colleges to remain shut.

 Earlier in the day, Kejriwal announced that 325 government schools in the national Capital will be turned into temporary kitchens that will offer free lunch and dinner to four lakh people amid the countrywide lockdown imposed to stop the spread of coronavirus.

-A total of 39 people have tested positive for the Covid-19, the infection caused by the coronavirus, as of Friday, the chief minister said.
+A total of 39 people in Delhi have tested positive for the Covid-19, the infection caused by the coronavirus, as of Friday, the chief minister said.
 “Out of these, 29 of them had come from outside and were kept in quarantine, while ten of these are cases of local transmission,” he added.

 On Thursday, Kejriwal said all shops dealing with essential services will be open for 24 hours in the Capital to avoid the rush of people amid the lockdown.
 He added that shop owners will not require any additional license or permit to operate.